-The SAH/Mellon Author Awards provide financial relief to scholars who are publishing their first monograph on the history of the built environment.
-Through this grant, SAH will provide awards to scholars to help defray the high costs of image licensing and reproduction and the creation of original drawings and maps for monographs on the history of the built environment.
-Awards will be made once in 2014 and once in 2015 for print (hardcover, soft cover) and digital publications (eBook, DVD).
-Awardees will be selected on the basis of the quality and demonstrated financial need for their project.
+Through this grant, SAH provided awards to scholars to help defray the high costs of image licensing, reproduction, and creation of original drawings and maps for monographs on the history of the built environment.
+Awards were made once in 2016, once in 2017, and once in 2018 for print (hardcover, soft cover) and digital publications (eBook, DVD).
+Awardees were selected on the basis of the quality of their project and their demonstrated financial need.

 SAH is grateful to the Andrew W. Mellon Foundation for their support of this award, which provided funding for 25 scholars over six years.
 This grant is now closed.